Atlantic Creoles: Atlantic Creoles in the United States

+Regional and ethnic variations

-Tidewater Creoles
+Tidewater Virginia and Maryland

-The first Africans in Virginia were from parts of Angola that were settled by the Portuguese since the late 15th Century.
+The first Africans in Virginia were from parts of Angola that were settled by the Portuguese since the late 15th century.
 Many were multilingual and baptized.
 This creolization is attributed as the possible reason why some were able to gain freedom in colonial Virginia and Maryland.
+Some of these Creoles were Emmanuel Driggus, Sebastian Cane, John Francisco, and John Graweere.

-One such person was Anthony Johnson who sailed to Virginia in 1621 aboard the James.
+Another such person was Anthony Johnson who sailed to Virginia in 1621 aboard the James.
 The Virginia Muster (census) of 1624 lists his name as "Antonio not given," recorded as "a Negro" in the "notes" column.
 Historians have some dispute as to whether this was the Antonio later known as Anthony Johnson, as the census lists several "Antonios."
 This one is considered the most likely.

+Map of Chavis families, 1790-1830.

 Johnson was sold as an indentured servant to a white planter named Bennet to work on his Virginia tobacco farm.
 (Enslavement laws were not passed until 1661 in Virginia; prior to that date, Africans were not officially considered to be captives).
 Such workers typically worked under a limited indenture contract for four to seven years to pay off their passage, room, board, lodging, and freedom dues.
 In the early colonial years, most Africans in the Thirteen Colonies were held under such contracts of limited indentured servitude.
 With the exception of those indentured for life, they were released after a contracted period.
 Those who managed to survive their period of indenture would receive land and equipment after their contracts expired or were bought out.
+Scholar Adam Kulikoff suggests that the period between 1650 and 1690 was when Black people assimilated to white society in Tidewater Virginia and Maryland.
+He concludes the rise in the Black population during this period resulted in repression by White people, noting several racial laws were passed in Virginia between 1660 and 1686.
+Philip D. Morgan speculates that by the 1780s, most slaves in the Piedmont were Tidewater Creoles born in Virginia.